The Future of Catastrophe Adjusting

 In the future, the field adjuster’s work will be less focused on closing claims, and more on spot inspections.
 This will complete the work of the Inside Adjuster who is located at the insurance company’s center.
 So instead of handling a claim from start to finish, they will work more as part of a team.
 The team’s collective effort finalizes the claim.
 A huge benefit to this is the elimination of the fear of screwing up a claim!

 Technological advances in videos, scanning, digital photography, drones, etc., have made it possible for Claims Adjusters to obtain almost all the data necessary to work a claim by these technologies.
 This process is not going to be as accurate as having an adjuster working the claim the way it has been done in the past.
 In many cases the payout will be more than the claim actually warrants.
-But the insurance companies believe these overages will be more than offset by the savings they will experience over doing business the old way.

 In the event of a large disaster, hundreds of claims adjusters from several Adjusting Firms, can all work together at one facility.
 The insurance company can supervise this collective effort.
 This makes training less confusing.
 However, there will no longer be the freedom the industry has previously offered.

 Instead of one adjuster working a claim to its completion, it will be more like an assembly line process.
 More efficient and more streamlined.

 Adjusting Firms will focus more on specific qualification instead of requiring adjusters on their rosters to have a working knowledge of every aspect of the business.
 In the past, a new adjuster on their first deployment had to hit the ground running in a ‘sink or swim’ scenario.
 For many, it was overwhelming.
 Many would quit after just a few days.
 The process is being broken down into more manageable work loads.
 This greatly increases the success probability for new claims adjusters!